Community-Based Early-Stage Chronic Kidney Disease Screening using Explainable Machine Learning for Low-Resource Settings: Data Availability Statement

 \section{Data Availability Statement}

 Of the four datasets used in this study, three are publicly available and can be accessed through their respective repositories as cited in the manuscript.
 The ICDDR,B dataset cannot be made publicly available due to ethical and institutional restrictions.
+Data requests for ICDDR,B can be directed to: \texttt{habibur.rahman@icddrb.org}.